 Should I Induce Vomiting if I Take Too Much Caffeine

-Edited by Jerry Rivers, Anonymous, Eng, Lynn and 2 others
+Edited by Jerry Rivers, Eng, Lynn, JennaX and 3 others

-You may have been advised that all you have to do is induce vomiting if there is an extreme overdose of caffeine.
+You may have been advised that all you have to do is induce vomiting if you've suffered an extreme overdose of caffeine.
 There are a few options to clear the caffeine from your stomach.
-Inducing vomiting is not one that is recommended unless you are advised by an expert at a poison control center, or a certified person in the medical field.
-There is an around-the-clock national poison control center in the United States that can assist you at their toll-free helpline number: 1-800-222-1222.
-The professionals there are experienced in dealing with such a dilemma.
+Inducing vomiting is not recommended unless you are advised to do so by an expert at a poison control center, or a certified person in the medical field.
+There is an around-the-clock national poison control center in the United States that can assist you by calling their toll-free helpline number: 1-800-222-1222.
+The professionals there are experienced in dealing with such dilemmas.
 They may use hemofiltration or other means to treat a severe overindulgence of caffeine.
 Alternative treatments could be laxatives, gastric lavage, activated charcoal, or hemodialysis.

-It may seem trite, but an overdose of caffeine is a serious matter, and could even be lethal.
-There is no need to give up your coffee, or other caffeinated favorite drink.
-You must merely limit your intake.
-Just what is that limit, though, and what are the side effects if you have had too much caffeine?
-How much should you cut back on caffeine daily until at the recommended limit?
+It may seem trite, but an overdose of caffeine can be a serious matter, and could even be lethal.
+There is no need to give up your coffee, or other favourite caffeinated drink, but you do need to limit your intake.
+Just what is that limit, and what are the side effects if you have had too much caffeine?
+How much should you cut back on your daily caffeine intake?
 This will all be answered below.